Over the last few decades, financial crime has hit the roof.

 - Scalability Across Customer Volumes: As businesses grow, their KYC operations must scale accordingly without losing accuracy or speed.
 Handling increases in new customer onboarding or transaction volumes without proper infrastructure can cause bottlenecks and negative customer experiences.

-- Data Privacy and Consent Management: Strict global data privacy laws, like GDPR, require careful management of customer information.
+- Data Privacy and Consent Management: Strict global data privacy laws, like the General Data Protection Regulation (GDPR), require careful management of customer information.
 Ensuring transparent consent acquisition, secure storage, and proper data use during KYC poses significant compliance challenges.

 - Lack of Automation and Standardization: Relying too much on manual processes and separate systems leads to inconsistencies, higher error rates, and slower processing times.
 A lack of standardized procedures across departments or regions worsens these problems.